How to Use a Drill and Impact Driver Combo

 Fastening, or screw driving, is simple enough.
 Clamp a bit down in the chuck and drive to your heart’s content.
 You can control the depth of drive with the clutch, just be sure to put the drill in fastening mode and not drilling mode.

 Drills are capable of doing the drilling and fastening job on their own.
 But this article deals with how to use a drill and impact driver combo.
 If you have both, let the drill handle the drilling, and let the impact driver do your fastening.
-It’s likely you’ll be doing both at nearly the same time.
+More than likely, you’ll be doing both at nearly the same time.

 How to Use a Drill and Impact Driver Combo